 However, the insect metaphor alone doesn’t explain why the MQ Libelle is not your average panorama platform.
 But first things first…

-The almost 1,000 m2 of open terrace sits on top of the Leopold Museum, which is a rather fine art museum perhaps best known for its permanent exhibition around Vienna modernism (think Klimt and Schiele in particular).
+The almost 1,000 m2 open terrace sits on top of the Leopold Museum, which is a rather fine art museum perhaps best known for its permanent exhibition around Vienna modernism (think Klimt and Schiele in particular).

 The Leopold Museum resides in the main courtyard of the MuseumsQuartier (MQ): a complex of modern cultural institutions opposite various grand old buildings built by the Austro-Hungarian empire.